IDontHaveIdeas/IDontHaveIdeas/README.md

 # Hello there I'm Jorge👋

 ## I am a student and technology enthusiast! 🖥️
 - 👨‍🎓 I'm studying for a graduation in Computer Science in the Polytechnic Institute of Leiria 🇵🇹
-- 🌱 My currently goal is to help other people
+- 🌱 My current goal is to be better and try to find my passion
-- 🥅 2022 Goal: Learn Tauri
+- 🥅 2022 Goal: Learn Tauri and find the area i want to specialize
 - ⚡ Fun fact: My dream job is to work on a Space Agency

-### Connect With Me 🔗
+### 🔗 Connect With Me

 [<img align="left" alt="twitter" src="https://img.shields.io/badge/Twitter-%231DA1F2.svg?style=for-the-badge&logo=Twitter&logoColor=white" />][twitter]
 [<img align="left" alt="instagram" src="https://img.shields.io/badge/Instagram-%23E4405F.svg?style=for-the-badge&logo=Instagram&logoColor=white" />][instagram]